 Tiong Bahru Market & Food Centre

-There are tons of choices at this food centre – which happens to be bang smack in the middle of a bunch of hipster cafes and indie stores in the neighbourhood.
+There are tons of choices at this newly renovated food centre – which happens to be smack bang in the middle of a bunch of hipster cafes and indie stores in the neighbourhood.
 Try Chinese rojak from Tow Kwar Pop, chicken rice from the ever-popular Tiong Bahru Hainanese Boneless Chicken Rice, and chee kueh from Jian Bo.
-Oh, check out this cool website if you need a proper directory.

 Hong Lim Market & Food Centre